-by Alexandre Alaphilippe, Gary Machado, and Roman Adamczyk
+by Alexandre Alaphilippe, Gary Machado, Roman Adamczyk and Antoine Grégoire

 Hats off to EUvsDisinfo for their exposé on the EP Today website, which was featured in Politico’s Brussels Playbook a couple of weeks ago.
 EUvsDisinfo uncovered that EP Today – the self-proclaimed “monthly news magazine for the European Parliament” – had misled readers into thinking that the website is affiliated with the European Parliament.
 We noticed that people were quick in attributing this as Russian disinformation, but we wanted to recast attention to a couple of aspects of EUvsDisinfo’s article.

 Below, you can see that EP Today used the process of content syndication to increase the web visibility of EP Today and their Facebook page.
 As the image shows, much of this content was from BOTH Russia Today and Voice of America.